 One month after the experts in charge of mapping and Prunus inventories have started working, the RC and the national deputy coordinator made a four days trip in the field to check how those specific activities were being implemented.
-The mission was repeated in the missions, the coordination team (regional and th of lines used for counting Prunus stems.
-Are the pling design?
-How labourers appreciate the health of psure tree diameters?
+The mission was repeated in the middle of October 2010.
+During the missions, the coordination team (regional and national) verified the position and length of lines used for counting Prunus stems.
+Are the lines established according to the sampling design?
+How labourers appreciate the health of the Prunus stem, and how do they measure tree diameters?.